LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 enabling non-developers to configure the code, and taking away the need to recompile the code for pre-compiled languages.
-However, when dependencies are defined based on some logic such as external conditions, then configuring via code may be better suited, as this can become too complex to define in declarative configuration files.
+However, when dependencies are defined based on some logic such as external conditions, configuration via code may be better suited, as this can become too complex to define in declarative configuration files.

 **Forms of Injection**